How Long Does A Root Canal Take? Treatment & What to Expect

 A root treated tooth can potentially split straight through the middle.
 The patient is left with two clean halves from crown to tip (or apex of the tooth).
 A crown acts like a helmet to keep everything together.
 We offer interest free payment plans for costly procedures such as root canals and crowns.

-Root Canal or Extraction?
+Root Canal Or Extraction?

 Prevention